Local Gatherings - Witchcraft & Wicca

 The Witches Of London CoA Gathering

-The first Children of Artemis Gathering to be established in the UK.
 This Friendly social evening is open to all Pagan Paths as well as those who wish to seek a coven plus those covens that wish to recruit will be welcome.
-We will be meeting on the last Monday of each month back bar of the Cittie of Yorke at 22 High Holborn, London.
-WC1V 6BS Starting for 7.30 onwards For more details you can email [email protected] or go to the Official Facebook Page.
+In March we will be meeting on the 28th and from there onwards we will be meeting on the third Tuesday of each month starting on 18th of April at the Front bar of the Cittie of Yorke at 22 High Holborn, London.
+WC1V 6BS Starting for 7.30 onwards.
+For more email us at coacentral@witchcraft.org or like our Official Facebook Page.

 West Wiltshire Gathering